bomonike/bomonike.github.io/aws-kiro.md

    * Again, to the left of the "shall" is the system name.
    * Again, to the right of "shall" is the system response.

 REMEMBER: Clauses are always in the same order, following temporal logic.
 So state-driven requirements are active as long as the specified state remains true and are denoted by the keyword While.

    ```
-   When “mute” is selected, the laptop shall suppress all audio output.
+   WHEN “mute” is selected, the laptop SHALL suppress all audio output.
    ```
-   * "When" drives <strong>event driven requirements</strong> parsing.
+   * "WHEN" drives <strong>event driven requirements</strong> parsing.
 Event driven requirements specify how a system must respond when a triggering event occurs and are denoted by the keyword When.
 This is the basis for <a href="#agent-hooks">Kiro Agent Hooks</a>.
-   * To the right of "when" is the triggering event.
+   * To the right of "WHEN" is the triggering event.

    ```
-   Where the car has a sunroof, the car shall have a sunroof control panel on the driver door.
+   WHERE the car has a sunroof, the car SHALL have a sunroof control panel on the driver door.
    ```
-   * "Where" drives optional <strong>feature requirements</strong> parsing.
+   * "WHERE" drives optional <strong>feature requirements</strong> parsing.
 Optional feature requirements apply in products or systems that include the specified feature and are denoted by the keyword Where.
-   * To the right of "where" is the feature included.
+   * To the right of "WHERE" is the feature included.

    ```
-   If an invalid credit card number is entered, then the website shall display “please re-enter credit card details”.
+   IF an invalid credit card number is entered, then the website SHALL display “please re-enter credit card details”.
    ```
-   * "if" drives <strong>unwanted behaviour requirements</strong> parsing.
+   * "IF" drives <strong>unwanted behaviour requirements</strong> parsing.

    ```
-   <strong>While</strong> the aircraft is on ground, <strong>when</strong> reverse thrust is commanded, the engine control system <strong>shall</strong> enable reverse thrust.
+   <strong>WHILE</strong> the aircraft is on ground, <strong>WHEN</strong> reverse thrust is commanded, the engine control system <strong>SHALL</strong> enable reverse thrust.
    ```
    * Use of several keywords drives <strong>complex requirements</strong> parsing.
-   * To the right of "while" is the optional pre-condition.
+   * To the right of "WHILE" is the optional pre-condition.
-   * To the right of "when" is the triggering event.
+   * To the right of "WHEN" is the triggering event.
-   * To the left of the "shall" is the system name.
+   * To the left of the "SHALL" is the system name.
-   * To the right of "shall" is the system response.
+   * To the right of "SHALL" is the system response.
    <br /><br />

 References about this sub-topic of EARS:
    * See the <a target="_blank" href="https://www.youtube.com/watch?v=HY_JyxAZsiE" title="Agentic Coding at FAANG Scale and Quality 25-11-22">demo video</a> by <a target="_blank" href="https://www.linkedin.com/in/al-harris-7a755640/">Al Harris</a>, Kiro Lead Developer at AWS Seattle.
 Shows use of Asana calling MCP server https://github.com/alharris-at/nobel-mcp

    * https://www.youtube.com/watch?v=pa8C449yhCg&pp=ugUEEgJlbg%3D%3D">EARS - The Basics</a>